Desbeers/Kodio/Kodio/General/Help.md

 There is no option to add a new song to the `queue`.
 See below about settings...

 Click (or tap) the small image in the toolbar to open the *Playing Queue*.
-You can jump in your Queue by *swiping* or *right click* a song.
+You can jump to a song in your Queue by *swiping* or *right click* a song and you can rearrange the order with *Drag & Drop*.

 # Playlists

 Your Kodi playlists are loaded when Kodio is started.
 If you *add* or *delete* playlists; Kodio will not know until you either restart it or reload the library.

 Kodio is smart enough to get *the latest and greatest* for a playlist when you select it in the sidebar.
-You have to selected it again if you have changed it.
+You have to select it again if you have changed it.
 Kodio is only a *little bit* smart.

 # ReplayGain

 Well, as a *real* lover of my own library, my music is tagged with [ReplayGain](https://en.wikipedia.org/wiki/ReplayGain) values.
-When I start an album, Kodi's ReplayGain setting wil be set to 'Album'.
-When I play a list of songs that are *not* an album, Kodio will set Kodi's ReplayGain setting to 'songs'.
+When you start an album, Kodi's ReplayGain setting wil be set to 'Album'.
+When you play a list of songs that is *not* an album, Kodio will set Kodi's ReplayGain setting to 'songs'.

 **Yes, Kodio will alter your ReplayGain settings!**